-College Scholars participate in a 17-month immersion experience designed to prepare and place top-performing, low-income students from public high schools in highly competitive colleges with excellent preparation and sufficient financial aid.
-The College Scholars Program is open to high-achieving high school students in eligible high schools.
+College Scholars participate in a 17-month education experience designed to prepare and place top-performing, low-income students from eligible public high schools in highly competitive colleges with excellent preparation and sufficient financial aid.

 New Jersey students who demonstrate strong academic skills and potential, as well as financial need (see chart below), are eligible to participate in SEEDS’ programs.

 To apply, students must have strong academic skills, meet our financial guidelines and be U.S. citizens or permanent residents residing in the state of New Jersey.
 A Social Security number or Permanent Resident Card/Resident Alien Card (Form I-551, aka Green Card) will be required for verification.

 Students apply to the Young Scholars Program during the fourth and fifth grades, and begin classes in the fall of their fifth or sixth grade years.
 Students apply to the Scholars Program during the seventh grade and begin classes the summer between seventh and eighth grade.
 Applications open each fall.
 Please complete an inquiry form to receive a link to the application when it opens.